cybsf/CheatSheets/OSImodel/CheatSheet.md

 ## Layer 6: Presentation Layer

 ## Layer 7: Application layer
 This is the closest layer to the end user and represents the application protocols.
-These protocols facilitate communications between your application and your operating system.
-An example is
+These protocols facilitate communications between your application and your operating system and interacts with other commnication systems.
+An example is HTTP or Hypertext Transfer Protocol which provides communications from webclient to webserver.

 ## Summarizing example